smartcomputerlab/RISC-V-Parallel-SIMD-and-MIMD-Programming-and-Processing-Book/README.md

 In Lab 7, we explicitly contrast scalar (SISD), vector (SIMD), and multicore (MIMD) implementations using the π example.
 Finally, we demonstrate combined MIMD×SIMD approaches for π calculation and matrix multiplication.
-In all cases, we report speedups as a
+In all cases, we report speedups as a function of problem size to highlight scaling behavior and the practical benefits of each technique.